Question Bank Common Question Features

 How rubric scoring works in TestInvite — what rubrics are, which question types support them, and an overview of the four rubric types.

-A rubric is a structured scoring framework that you attach to a question.
-Instead of a single pass/fail or numeric score, a rubric breaks the evaluation into named criteria — each assessed independently — so reviewers score responses in a consistent, repeatable way.
+A rubric is a structured scoring framework attached to an input question.
+Instead of a single numeric score, a rubric breaks evaluation into named criteria — each assessed independently — so reviewers score responses consistently and repeatably.

 Which Question Types Support Rubrics